Beethoven's "Eroica," with Luks and the Handel and Haydn Society

-Alan McLellan And it's such a contrast to Wranitzky and his kind of musical description of the external forces of the storm.
+Alan McClellan And it's such a contrast to Wranitzky and his kind of musical description of the external forces of the storm.
 It's quite different to think about the, you know, kind of the internal nature of Beethoven, or is that just something that we read into it?

 Václav Luks The difference between Wranitzky and Beethoven is that Beethoven symphony is dedicated to someone, or I think he composed the music for himself because he expressed his respect to a person like Napoleon before he turned in his political profile, and what he expected on the person of Napoleon was [in] the context of the French Revolution.
 And so it was for Napoleon something very important for his soul.
 This idea of revolution.

-Alan McLellan Very personal.
+Alan McClellan Very personal.

 Václav Luks Very personal, yes.

-Alan McLellan Yeah.
+Alan McClellan Yeah.

 Václav Luks And Wranitzky, this is very good conventional music, with good ideas, fantastic ideas.
 But Wranitzky was, let's say, like servant for the Hoftheater and for the emperor, and he made very good his work, but he was definitely not the revolutionary person like Beethoven.
 And he composed for the audience, and Beethoven composed for himself.
 I think that's the biggest difference.
 Yeah.